 - 1. All open class exhibitors must pay the \$10 entry fee along with a non-refundable \$1.50/stall charge. - 2.
-ABSOLUTELY NO ANIMALS ARE TO ARRIVE BEFORE 7:30 am ON THURSDAY OF THE FAIR. - 3.
 All goats are required to have a permanent ID that correlates with the breeder's farm ID.
 All goats brought to both weigh ins and to the Fair must have scrapies tags in animal's ear.

-- Copies of the registration and premise ID must be made available at check in on Thursday of the fair each year to the goat superintendent. - 4.
+Copies of the registration and premise ID must be made available at check in on Thursday of the fair each year to the goat superintendent. - 3.
 All goats must be inspected by the goat superintendent prior to being housed at the fair.
-Those goats showing signs of illness shall be refused entry to the fair. - 5.
-All animal ages shall be as of the fair date of the current year. - 6.
+Those goats showing signs of illness shall be refused entry to the fair. - 4.
+All animal ages shall be as of the fair date of the current year. - 5.
 Each exhibitor may enter a maximum of 5 goats.
-No goats other than those shown or nursing kids too young to separate from their mothers may be housed at the fair. - 7.
-No market animals are to be shown. - 8.
-All classes are single placings 1-4. - 9.
-Award of Excellence will be given for extraordinary good care, and clean, fit goats. - 10.
-Exhibitors must furnish their own feed and bedding. - 11.
+No goats other than those shown or nursing kids too young to separate from their mothers may be housed at the fair. - 6.
+No market animals are to be shown. - 7.
+All classes are single placings 1-4. - 8.
+Award of Excellence will be given for extraordinary good care, and clean, fit goats. - 9.
+Exhibitors must furnish their own feed and bedding. - 10.
 All goats shown in the Dairy Classes must be dehorned.
 All other goats may be horned or hornless as is normal for their breed or owner's preference.
-Boar bucks (Class K, lots 7, 8, and 9) should be horned. - 12.
+Boar bucks (Class K, lots 7, 8, and 9) should be horned. - 11.
 Tack stalls storing show equipment are highly recommended to be covered on the outside gate.

-Premiums: Blue Red White Pink Class A-T \$5.00 \$4.00 \$3.00 \$2.00
+Premiums:BlueRedWhitePinkClass A-T\$5.00\$4.00\$3.00\$2.00